mvolkmann/blog/src/rust.md

 Calls to names that end in `!` are actually calls to a macro rather than a function.

-See the "Cargo" section for an alternative way to compile and run a Rust program.
+Typically the `rustc` command is not used directly.
+Instead the `cargo` command, described in the "Cargo" section, is used to run `rustc` and the resulting executable.

 ## VS Code